ethanrutt/dotfiles/application_notes/fcitx_readme.md

 This should already be configured since they are in other parts of the dotfiles, but is required as well

+> [!NOTE]
+> This is for X11 applications
+> On Wayland, you don't need to do this unless you are using Xwayland applications, then it needs to be set for each application
+> fcitx5 is different

 You need to set environment variables in your startup shell.
 Mine is in `.bash_profile` for arch
 ```bash